-2 The Big Three explicitly argued that the decline in executive and board experience did not adversely affect the board's effectiveness or shareholder value, emphasizing that female directors often bring different, value-enhancing experiences to the board (State Street Global Advisors, 2017; Kim and Starks, 2016).
-Findings from machine learning and board quotas in France also suggest that firms often overlook qualified female candidates (Erel, Stern, Tan, and Weisbach, 2020; Ferreira, Ginglinger, Laguna, and Skalli, 2020).
+2 Findings from machine learning and board quotas in France also suggest that firms overlook qualified female candidates (Erel, Stern, Tan, and Weisbach, 2020; Ferreira, Ginglinger, Laguna, and Skalli, 2020).

-Gormley, and Keim, 2016; Appel, Gormley, and Keim, 2019; Fisch, Hamdani, and Solomon, 2019; Kahan and Rock, 2019; Lewellen and Lewellen, 2020).
+Gormley, and Keim, 2016; Appel, Gormley, and Keim, 2019; Fisch, Hamdani, and Solomon, 2019; Kahan and Rock, 2019a; Lewellen and Lewellen, 2020).
 Our findings show that indexed investors can influence firms' governance structures.
 The Big Three's campaigns successfully targeted an outcome that was easy to monitor with little firm-specific information, suggesting that The Big Three can also play pivotal roles in shaping other broad governance issues.3

 Finally, while analyzing it is beyond the scope of this paper, the impact of The Big Three's campaign could have important implications for corporate governance going forward.
 Female directors have the potential to be more independent of management (Adams and Ferreira, 2009), and compared to their male counterparts, the average female director brings different functional expertise (Kim and Starks, 2016), has more benevolent preferences, and assigns less value to security (Adams and Funk, 2012).
-Gender-diverse boards have also been linked to different corporate outcomes: more gender-diverse boards devote more resources to monitoring executives and show a closer link between CEO turnover and firm performance (Adams and Ferreira, 2009; Schwartz-Ziv, 2017); they are less likely to lay off employees during a recession (Matsa and Miller, 2013); and they are less acquisitive, making fewer bids for other firms (Levi et al., 2014).
+Gender-diverse boards have also been linked to different corporate outcomes: more gender-diverse boards devote more resources to monitoring executives and show a closer link between CEO turnover and firm performance (Adams and Ferreira, 2009; Schwartz-Ziv, 2017); they are less likely to lay off employees during a recession (Matsa and Miller, 2013); and they are less acquisitive, making fewer bids and acquiring smaller firms (Levi et al., 2014; Chen, Crossland, and Huang, 2016).

 The remainder of this paper is organized as follows.
 Section 2 details the growing importance of The Big Three in US companies' ownership structures and describes their recent campaign for greater gender diversity on corporate boards.
 Section 3 describes our data, and Section 4 presents our empirical specification and main findings.
-Section 5 analyzes the potential frictions that limit greater gender diversity on corporate boards, and Section 6 concludes.
+Section 5 analyzes the potential factors that limit greater gender diversity on corporate boards, and Section 6 concludes.